-Dr. Lieberman’s work at Columbia has advanced the understanding of the neurobiology and treatment of schizophrenia and related psychotic disorders and led to the transformative mental health care strategy for the early detection and prevention of schizophrenia.
+Dr. Lieberman’s research on the neurobiology, pharmacology and treatment of schizophrenia and related psychotic disorders has advanced our understanding and treatment of mental illness and led to the transformative mental health care strategy for the early detection and prevention of schizophrenia.

 Dr. Lieberman has authored or co-authored over 800 articles published in scientific literature and wrote or edited 17 books on mental illness, psychopharmacology and psychiatry.
 He is the recipient of many awards including the Lieber Prize for Schizophrenia Research from NARSAD (BBRF), the Adolph Meyer Award from the American Psychiatric Association (APA) the Research Award from the National Alliance of Mental Illness among others.
 Dr. Lieberman is or has been a member of the Advisory committee for Neuropharmacologic and Psychopharmacologic Drugs of the FDA, the Planning Board for the Surgeon General’s Report on Mental Health, Chair of the Committee on Research on Psychiatric Treatments of the American Psychiatric Association (APA), and the APA Work Group for the Development of Schizophrenia Treatment Guidelines.